mout/mout/README.md

 http://millermedeiros.github.com/amd-utils

-modular JavaScript utilities written in the [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) format.
+Modular JavaScript utilities written in the [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) format.

 All code is library agnostic and consist mostly of helper methods that aren't